the-road-to-learn-react/the-road-to-react/manuscript/react-modern/third-party-libraries.md

 };
 ~~~~~~~

 In this code, we call axios `axios.get()` for an explicit [HTTP GET request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET), which is the same HTTP method we used by default with the browser's native fetch API.
 You can use other HTTP methods such as HTTP POST with `axios.post()`as well.
 We can see with these examples that axios is a powerful library for performing requests to remote APIs.
-I recommend it over the native fetch API when requests become complex, working with older browser, or for testing.
+I recommend it over the native fetch API when requests become complex, working with an older browser, or for testing.

 ### Exercises: